white-poto/php_crontab/README.md

 + A HTTP server which you can manage the crontab tasks through it.
 + Dynamic task loader, you can register a task loader by Daemon::registerTaskLoader, which will execute every 60 seconds and update the crontab tasks.

-Note that the custom class must be an instance of `\Monolog\Handler\HandlerInterface`, and you can pass params to your custom class's `__construct` by query string.

 HTTP interfaces
 -------------